bduggan/raku-dawa/README.md

 ## BUGS

+Since this relies on undocumented behavior, it could break at any time.
+Modifying the AST may also cause your program to behave in unexpected ways.
+It may be possible to improve this once the AST work in Raku is available.

 The `stop` routine won't work if it is the last statement in a file.

 There are probably other bugs -- let me know and send a patch!
 Also